 Alternative Standard Lenses

 If the 50mm focal length isn't what you prefer, here are some other possible choices.
-You should expect to spend a greater amount than you would for a 50mm lens of similar speed.
+You should expect to spend a greater amount than you would for a 50mm of similar speed.

 |Canon FD 35mm f/2 SSC||Amazon||eBay||KEH||Adorama|